-One of the most useful benefits of choosing the WordPress website publishing platform is that you can easily expand your WordPress site’s functionality using plugins.
+One of the most unique features of WordPress is that you can quickly and easily enhance your WP site’s functionality using inexpensive called ’plugins’.

-Like most people, you probably own a cell phone.
-What do you do when you would like access to something new on your device like a new game or tool?
+Like most people, you probably own a mobile phone.
+What happens when you want access to something new on your phone like a new application, software or a tool?

 Why, simple … you download and install an app!

 An app is a software that is really easy to install and integrates new functionality into any mobile phone.